Flatus Bowel Incontinence

 If you live with flatus bowel incontinence, you need to take this condition under control.
 With the right approach to diagnostics and treatment, you can improve your life soon.

-At Incontinence Institute, we have a team of medical professionals with extensive experience in treating flatus and fecal incontinence.
+At Incontinence Institute, we have a team of medical professionals with extensive experience in treating flatus and fecal incontinence in Middle Tennessee.
 Schedule an appointment to receive a personal consultation today.